 The General Transit Feed Specification (GTFS) is the only worldwide standard format for public transit stops, routes, and schedules.
 The advent of the GTFS standard has opened up a world of new possibilities for analysis of and with public transit data in ArcGIS.

 A GTFS dataset consists of a set of simple text files containing information about a transit system’s stops, routes, and schedules.
 Many transit agencies make their GTFS data publicly available.
-You can obtain a GTFS dataset directly from your transit agency or download it from one of several sites that collects GTFS datasets from around the world, such as Transitland or Transitfeeds.
+You can obtain a GTFS dataset directly from your transit agency or download it from one of several sites that collects GTFS datasets from around the world, such as Transitfeeds.

 GTFS data contains geographical information, so you can use it to perform powerful spatial analyses and create useful maps in the ArcGIS platform.
 Determine your service area and the demographics of your riders, measure access to healthcare or other facilities or services, and find out how transit serves, or doesn’t serve, your store or employees.

 To get started, click here to access a set of toolboxes for using GTFS data in ArcGIS.
 If you don’t see any content, click the “Show ArcGIS Desktop” checkbox on the left.
 All toolboxes come with step-by-step instructions and troubleshooting advice.

 In a future blog post, we’ll introduce each tool along with some examples of what you can do with it.
 So start exploring, and stay tuned!